codewitty/small_bizHack/README.md

 The app helps users find relevant pictures to complement their written content.

-The images are royalty free and are sourced from unsplashed.com
+The images are royalty free and are sourced from unsplashed.com, thus, users can get meaningful pictures to match the central ideas of their content.